OpenMDAO/Aviary/aviary/docs/getting_started/installation.md

 ## Quick start installation

-The simplest installation method for development is an "editable mode" install with ``pip``.
+The simplest installation method for users is to install via pip.
 From within the base folder of Aviary, perform this command in your terminal:

+    pip install .

+If you are a developer and plan to modify parts of the Aviary code, install in an "editable mode" with ``pip``:

     pip install -e .

-This installs the package in the current environment such that changes to the Python code don't require re-installation.This command should be performed while in the folder containing ``setup.py``.
+This installs the package in the current environment such that changes to the Python code don't require re-installation.
+This command should be performed while in the folder containing ``setup.py``.

 ## Installation on Linux for Developers